 Why Being Productive Matters

 What does life look like for someone who doesn’t procrastinate?
 For one thing, non-procrastinators know which tasks should take priority; this is considered one of the habits of super-productive people.
 Not only can non-procrastinators easily identify which tasks should come first, they work to accomplish those tasks in the proper order and in a timely fashion.
 They use routines and tools, if necessary, to organize their homes, lives, and schedules so they can do what needs to be done when it needs to be done.
-They manage their time so as to minimize the hours they spend worrying about it, inefficiently “planning,” or otherwise avoiding doing what they need to do.
+They manage their time to minimize the hours they spend worrying about it, inefficiently “planning,” or otherwise avoiding doing what they need to do.

 People who don’t procrastinate don’t necessarily enjoy doing everything on their to-do lists, but they’ve figured out that getting stuff done with the least possible delay feels better and causes fewer problems for them in the end.